cellgeni/cellatac/README.md

   -config my.config
 ```

-where `my.config` is used to mount the file location where the input data is stored, e.g.
+where `my.config` supplies singularity mount options and tells nextflow how many CPUs it can utilise
+when using the local executor, e.g.

 ```
 singularity {
   runOptions = '-B /some/path1 -B /another/path2'
+	cacheDir = '/home/jovyan/singularity/'
+}

+executor {
+    cpus   = 56
+    memory = 600.GB
 }
 ```